OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Methodology

 \subsection{Task-Adaptive Gated Router}

 The module of \emph{Task-Adaptive Gated Router} (TAGR) is illustrated in Figure~\ref{fig:architecture}.
 TAGR serves as a dynamic mediator between task demands and spatial complexity, selectively regulating the injection of 3D positional encodings.
-We will introduce the details of the framework in the following sections.

-\paragraph{Patch-Level 3D Positional Encoding} To encode spatial geometry, each depth image $D_i \in \mathbb{R}^{H \times W}$ is first projected into a world coordinate matrix $P_i \in \mathbb{R}^{H \times W \times 3}$ using the camera parameters.
-Each pixel is represented by its 3D coordinate $(x, y, z)$ in $P_i$.
-The 3D coordinate matrix $P_i$ is then partitioned into patches aligned with the patch size of the RGB image processed by the ViT Encoder.
+We will introduce the details of the framework in the following sections. \paragraph{Patch-Level 3D Positional Encoding} Each depth image $D_i \in \mathbb{R}^{H \times W}$ is projected into a world coordinate matrix $P_i \in \mathbb{R}^{H \times W \times 3}$ using the camera parameters.
+The 3D coordinates $P_i$ is then partitioned into patches aligned with the patch size of the RGB image processed by the ViT Encoder.
 For each patch, the 3D coordinates of all pixels are averaged, producing a patched coordinate matrix $P^{'}_i \in \mathbb{R}^{H_{\text{p}} \times W_{\text{p}} \times 3}$.
 Finally, a sinusoidal encoding is applied to the 3D coordinates of each patch, mapping them into vectors of dimension $d_v$.
-For $N$ frames, this process yields the 3D positional encoding features denoted as $V^{p} \in \mathbb{R}^{N \times H_p \times W_p \times d_v}$. \paragraph{Dynamic 3D Injection via Gated Routing} Rather than applying 3D positional encoding uniformly for all tasks, we propose a \emph{Task-Adaptive Gated Router} (TAGR) that explicitly perform selective 3D integration based on task-specific requirements.
+For $N$ frames, this process yields the 3D positional encoding features denoted as $V^{p} \in \mathbb{R}^{N \times H_p \times W_p \times d_v}$. \paragraph{Dynamic 3D Injection via Gated Routing} Rather than applying 3D positional encoding uniformly for all tasks, we propose a \emph{Task-Adaptive Gated Router} (TAGR) that selectively integrates 3D information based on task-specific requirements.
 TAGR determines whether to inject 3D positional priors based on two conditioning signals: 1) the \emph{task condition}, reflecting the nature of the task to be performed, and 2) the \emph{scene condition}, reflecting the structural complexity of the visual input.
 For task conditioning, a lightweight sentence transformer~\citep{sentence-bert} encodes the instruction $T$ into a latent vector $V^{T} \in \mathbb{R}^{d_{\text{st}}}$.
-For scene conditioning, the vision encoder outputs $V^I \in \mathbb{R}^{N\times H_{\text{p}} \times W_{\text{p}} \times d_{v}}$, which is then aggregated via average pooling to obtain a global scene descriptor $V_{\text{avg}}^{I} \in \mathbb{R}^{d_{\text{v}}}$:
+For scene conditioning, the vision encoder output $V^I \in \mathbb{R}^{N\times H_{\text{p}} \times W_{\text{p}} \times d_{v}}$ is aggregated via average pooling to obtain a global scene descriptor $V_{\text{avg}}^{I} \in \mathbb{R}^{d_{\text{v}}}$:

 The concatenated vector $[V^{T}, V_{\text{avg}}^{I}]$ is passed through a multi-layer perceptron (MLP) module to produce gate logits $V^g \in \mathbb{R}^2$, which represent the probabilities corresponding to the activation and deactivation of the gate module.